-As it was, the first bomb that went off up the hill brought a high pitched radio call from one of the guys on the ground who wasn't expecting it.
+As it was, the first bomb impacting up the hill brought a high pitched radio call from one of the guys on the ground who wasn't expecting it.
 I couldn't blame him.

 I knew when the CBUs (cluster bomb units) were dropped that the final act was about to begin.
-These were hand grenade-sized antipersonnel submunitions used to suppress Triple-A (anti-aircraft artillery).
+These were hand grenade-sized antipersonnel submunitions used to suppress ground fire.
 These weapons spread shrapnel over a large area and were effective for keeping gunner's heads down.